abidfayaz2022/abidfayaz2022/README.md

--👋 Hi, I’m Abid Fayaz
+- 👋 Hi, I’m @abidfayaz2022
--🚀 Passionate about Software Development
+- 👀 I’m interested in ...
--📱 Currently learning Flutter to build amazing apps
+- 🌱 I’m currently learning ...
--🤝 Open to collaborations on exciting projects
+- 💞️ I’m looking to collaborate on ...
--📫 Reach me at bhataabid4411@gmail.com
+- 📫 How to reach me ...
 <!---
 abidfayaz2022/abidfayaz2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.